Senate Hearing: Fauci Slams Rand Paul's Weak 'Wuhan' Sauce

-Category: World Politics Hits: 0Senator Rand Paul transmitted the latest conspiracy theory from wacko Peter Navarro during a COVID19 hearing today as he questioned Dr. Fauci.
+Category: World Politics Hits: 6Senator Rand Paul transmitted the latest conspiracy theory from wacko Peter Navarro during a COVID19 hearing today as he questioned Dr. Fauci.
 Navarro has been relegated to appearing on Steve Bannon's podcast to spread his QAnon lunacy, but that didn't stop Rand Paul from bringing that nonsense to the US Senate.
 Rand Paul claimed in open session (sad!) that Dr. Fauci funded the research in Wuhan, China, and is responsible for the death of millions of Americans.
 Way to brainwash the Steve Bannon audience into forgetting that Donald Trump wanted them to inject bleach.
 There is no conspiracy theory too outlandish for Republicans to use to re-write the "history" of the failed TraitorTrump administration.
 Sen. Rand Paul takes Navarro's ravings and mainstreams them by making believe he's "just asking questions".
 Tucker Carlson has also channeled Navarro by claiming Dr. Fauci let the coronavirus pandemic happen.
 Sen. Paul said, "The SARS virus had a 15% mortality rate and we are fighting a pandemic that has about a 1% mortality [rate].
 Can you imagine if a SARS virus that has been juiced up and had viral proteins added to it, if that were released accidentally?
 Do still support funding of the NIH funding of the lab in Wuhan?"

 Read more https://crooksandliars.com/2021/05/dr-fauci-slams-rand-paul-you-are-entirely